eye-division/adventure-places/_adventures/bouldering-cotswolds.md

 _comments:
   title: Page title
   adventure_date: Adventures are ordered by date
+  display_image: Show the featured image at the top of the page
   main_image_path: Image used to represent your page
   images: Add and edit images here
   description_markdown: Short text used on summary page